Note: We’re excited to introduce you to our special guest writer, Evelyn Hill, a minimalist, a vegan and a super talented creative.

 Bonus: Don’t change your choice just because something’s on offer

-Have you ever felt paralyzed by choice?
+Have you ever felt paralysed by choice?
 What did you do to combat it?
 Let us know in the comments below!